cultuurnet/apidocs/projects/uitdatabank/docs/terminology.md

 To prevent accidental duplicates, every organizer must have a unique website URL.

+### Dummy organizer

+Events and places with a dummy organizer do not have an organizer `@id`, only an embedded organizer with a name and sometimes contact information.

+An example of an event with a dummy organizer: https://io.uitdatabank.be/event/206b6d13-5739-4b44-800a-6056bc34ce92

+These events and places were imported from UiTdatabank v2, where their organizer did not have to be a separate resource that would be linked.

+No new events or places can be created with a dummy organizer in UiTdatabank v3.

 ## Online calendar

 A website or mobile application that enables its users to find events to attend or places to visit, powered by UiTdatabank's Search API v3.